 - Specific engineering tasks from user stories or epics.

-Activities Involved in Maintaining Engineering Backlog
+Activities Involved and Maintaining

 - Ensure that backlog tasks/items are easy-to-understand, actionable, and provide a feasible development cycle timeframe.